nyirock/plasmid_2015/README.md

 12 bp motif CGCGCTCGAGGA occurs 3 times in the input DNA sequence

 ###Note
 Operating large DNA datasets requires more time and computing resources.
-For training purposes could be used a file  containing 64-bp sequence OriV sequence of  pOZ172.
+A file containing containing short 64-bp OriV sequence of  pOZ172 **input_DNA_pOZ172_rep_reigion.txt** could be used for testing the software.